This is how my mom taught me to make a knot in my thread many years ago. It feels like a magic trick. A knot seems to appear out of thin air!

 It's like a little traffic cop that says, "Hey, you!
 Stop right there!"

-Don’t worry if your knot is big and goobery at first.
+Don’t worry if your knot is big at first.
 You’re going to hide it between two pieces of fabric anyway.
 No one will see it.
 It will get smaller with practice, I promise.

 Learning to do this by yourself from the start means you won't have to ask Mom for help!